tejaswini22199/tejaswini22199/README.md

 Here are some ideas to get you started:-->
 - <strong>Programmer</strong> :computer: | Machine Learning Enthusiast | Workaholic | Learner.
 - Interested in Software Development
+- Open Source Contributor
+-  👯 I’m looking to collaborate on projects related to React and Java Script
 - Btech @Nitw'21
 ### My blogs
  <a href="https://dev.to/tejaswini22199">